|

 unique set of processes consisting of coordinated and controlled activities

-definition makes a progress with comparison to PMBoK®
+This definition makes a progress with comparison to PMBoK® Guide, which was

-Guide, which was probably the last definition saying that project are
+probably the last definition saying that project are performed with the

-performed with the goal of producing deliverables.
-Products are absent from
+goal of producing deliverables.
+Products are absent from ISO 21500 definition.

 When a